-The Northern Coastal Route of Saint James as it passes through Asturias, was used by the first European pilgrims as it followed along a pre-existing route carved out by the local inhabitants thousands of years before especially between the European Coastal communities of the Atlantic Arc.
+The Northern Route of Saint James or Coastal Route as it passes through Asturias, was used by the first European pilgrims as it followed along a pre-existing route carved out by the local inhabitants thousands of years before especially between the European Coastal communities of the Atlantic Arc.
 From the dawn of the Jacobean era and due to the Moorish conflicts throughout Spain, this was the safest way to Santiago or Saint James to visit the final resting place of the Apostle Saint James as only the Cantabric Coastline was free of the domination and attacks by the Moors.
-Afterwards, between the 12th-13th centuries, the Coastal Way of Saint James was consolidated as the most popular maritime and overland way to arrive at Santiago.
+Afterwards, between the 12th-13th centuries, The Northern Route of Saint James was consolidated as the most popular maritime and overland way to arrive at Santiago.

-The Coastal Way of Saint James in Asturias passes through 23 Councils: Ribadedeva, Llanes, Ribadesella, Caravia, Colunga, Villaviciosa, Gijón, Carreño, Corvera, Avilés, Castrillón, Soto del Barco, Pravia, Muros de Nalón, Cudillero, Luarca-Valdes, Navia, Coaña, El Franco, Tapia de Casariego, Castropol, Vegadeo y San Tirso de Abres.
+The Northern Route of Saint James in Asturias passes through 23 Councils: Ribadedeva, Llanes, Ribadesella, Caravia, Colunga, Villaviciosa, Gijón, Carreño, Corvera, Avilés, Castrillón, Soto del Barco, Pravia, Muros de Nalón, Cudillero, Luarca-Valdes, Navia, Coaña, El Franco, Tapia de Casariego, Castropol, Vegadeo y San Tirso de Abres.

 As you cross the bridge over the river Deva and enter into the Principality of Asturias, you soon become aware that not only are you on a historically important stage of the Way of Saint James but also that Asturias has much to offer her visitors and much to marvel over.
 This is a region that some have labelled “The best kept secret in Spain” and there is good reason for that.